petertbryant/GitHubandGo/GitHubandGo_Presentation.md

 - **Julia's PSP work**
   - R scripts to run aquatic life ratio calculations and per basin per station plots
 - **This presentation**
-  - Created using markdown files and contributed to by Dan, Kevin and I
+  - Created using markdown files and contributed to by Dan, Kevin and Peter
-- **My Integrated Report work**
+- **Peter's Integrated Report work**
   - R and Python scripts for data query, cleaning, analysis and database updates
 - **Dan's TMDL scripts**
   - R scripts for individual TMDL projects